 Because a baked potato with a salt crust is like everything.

-Why These Baked Potatoes on the Grill Are So Good
+What Makes These Potatoes So Good

 - Their insides are fluffy and the skins are nice and crisp with a salt crust for added texture and flavor.

 - They’re super easy to make, with step by step pictures and directions in this article.